RHEcosystemAppEng/rec-sys-gitops/README.md

 # Retail Recommendation System Demo
 ## Introduction
 This deployment is based on the validated pattern framework, utilizing GitOps for seamless provisioning of all operators and applications.
-It deploys a Retail Recommendation System that leverages machine learning models to provide personalized item suggestions to customers, enhancing store sales by considering their preferences and demographics.
+It deploys a Retail Recommendation System that leverages two-towe algorithm training technich to provide personalized item suggestions to customers, enhancing store sales by considering their preferences and demographics.

 The pattern harnesses Red Hat OpenShift AI to deploy and serve recommendation at scale.
 It integrates the Feast Feature Store for feature management, EDB Postgres to store user and item embeddings, and a simple user interface (UI) to facilitate customer interactions with the system.
 Running on Red Hat OpenShift, this demo showcases a scalable, enterprise-ready solution for retail recommendations.
 ## Pre-requisites